 For 2020, the Central Bank established a medium-term inflation target of 4.0%, within a range of plus or minus 1.0%.
-During the eight-month period ended August 31, 2020, annualized inflation stood within the Central Bank's target range, reaching 4.80%, primarily due to the recovery in international oil and food prices registered in June, July and August 2020, which more than offset the downward inflation trend observed during February, March, April and May 2020.
+During the nine-month period ended September 30, 2020, annualized inflation stood at 5.03%, slightly above the upper limit of the Central Bank's target range, primarily due to the recovery in international oil prices starting in June 2020 and, more recently, an increase in food prices.
+The increase in food prices was mainly due to the lagged impact of environmental factors, such as the drought that affected harvest during the first half of 2020 and two tropical storms, which generated a decrease in the supply of various food products.
 For more information on inflation, see "The Monetary System-Inflation."

 Credit to the private sector in pesos continued to grow during 2020, influenced by the expansionary monetary policy measures implemented by the Central Bank and the Monetary Board.
-As of June 30, 2020, lending in pesos amounted to DOP1,095.4 billion (US\$18.8 billion), which represented an increase of DOP950.2 billion (US\$2.5 billion), or 15.3%, as compared to the same period in 2019.
-This increase provided resources to economic sectors such as manufacturing, as well as to construction and commerce.
+As of September 30, 2020, lending in pesos amounted to DOP1,034.6 billion (US\$17.7 billion), which represented an increase of DOP98.3 billion (US\$1.7 billion), or 10.5%, as compared to the same period in 2019.
+This increase provided resources to economic sectors such as manufacturing, as well as to commerce and MSMEs.